 The initial upfront cost is typically higher because of a down payment but monthly payments are usually lower than if you were to lease due to lower interest rates.
 When buying equipment, consider the resale value should you decide to trade it in or resale it when you decide to get rid of it.

 Purchasing equipment will deplete your cash flows and can tie up lines of credit which are both important things to consider before making a decision to buy.
 Other costs to consider include maintenance, repairs, transportation of equipment to the jobsite, and storage.
 Many of the costs such as taxes, interest, insurance, repairs, and depreciation are tax deductible.
 The IRS Section 179 Deduction is available for both new and used capital equipment.

-The deduction limit for 2016 is $500,000 with a $2,000,000 limit on capital purchases with a bonus depreciation of 50 percent.
-The bonus depreciation can only be used on new equipment purchases.
-Qualifying equipment purchases exceeding the $2 million limit will have the Section 179 deduction phase-out dollar-for-dollar and is completely eliminated above $2.5 million.
-If you are considering buying new equipment, now might be the time as the bonus depreciation of 50 percent will phase down in 2018 to 40 percent and 30 percent in 2019.
+The deduction limit for 2022 is $1,080,000 with a $2,700,000 spending cap on capital purchases with a bonus depreciation of 100%.
+The bonus depreciation can be used on new and used equipment purchases made.
+Qualifying equipment purchases exceeding the $2.7 million limit will have the Section 179 deduction reduced on a dollar-for-dollar basis and is completely eliminated for purchases totaling above $3.78 million (deduction limit of 1.08 million + spending cap of $2.7 million).

 In order to receive the deduction, equipment must be purchased and put into place by midnight on December 31, 2016.
 The Protecting Americans from Tax Hikes (PATH) Act of 2015 made the Section 179 deduction permanent and the $500,000 cap will be indexed to inflation in future years in $10,000 increments.